Niklas Elmqvist

 Niklas Elmqvist is a Swedish-American computer scientist.
 He is currently a professor in the Department of Computer Science at Aarhus University, and a Villium Investigator.
 He is the Director of the Center for Anytime Anywhere Analytics at Aarhus University, a research center on augmented reality and extended reality (AR/XR) for data visualization.

 Previously, he was a professor in the College of Information Studies, an affiliate professor in the Computer Science Department, and an affiliate member of UMIACS (University of Maryland Institute for Advanced Computer Studies), all at the University of Maryland, College Park.

-Elmqvist served as director of the University of Maryland Human–Computer Interaction Lab from 2016-2021.
+Elmqvist served as director of the University of Maryland Human–Computer Interaction Lab from 2016 to 2021.

 Prior to joining UMD, he was a faculty member in the School of Electrical and Computer Engineering at Purdue University from 2008 to 2014.

 Recognition

 In 2013, Elmqvist received a U.S. National Science Foundation CAREER Award.

 In 2018 he was named a Distinguished Scientist by the Association for Computing Machinery (ACM).

 In April 2023, he was named a Villum Investigator by the Villum Foundation in Denmark.

 In November 2023, he was named as an IEEE Fellow by the Institute of Electrical and Electronics Engineers.
 He was named as an ACM Fellow, in the 2024 class of fellows, "for contributions to ubiquitous, immersive, and human-centered AI technologies for data visualization".